Six primary strategies span Victoria University of Wellington’s strategic plan and will guide its vision.

 Secure the intellectual potential put at risk through experience of disadvantage

-Victoria University will endeavour to increase enrolments of talented students currently denied access to university study by their social, cultural or financial circumstances or by disabilities.
-Victoria will enrol 1,000 Māori students over and above the current number and reach a similarly increased proportion of Pasifika students.
+Victoria University of Wellington will endeavour to increase enrolments of talented students currently denied access to university study by their social, cultural or financial circumstances or by disabilities.
+The University will enrol 1,000 Māori students over and above the current number and reach a similarly increased proportion of Pasifika students.
 The progression of students from under-represented groups to postgraduate study is vital if the University and New Zealand more generally are to have the opportunity to employ additional talented and qualified staff representing the diversity of New Zealand society.
-Victoria will maximise its efforts to recruit such students and retain them through to successful Master’s and doctoral degrees.
+The University will maximise its efforts to recruit such students and retain them through to successful Master’s and doctoral degrees.
 In addition, the University will do all it can to help the nation to secure the intellectual potential of these ‘missing thousands’ through collaboration with schools and communities, through the focus and quality of its teacher education programmes and through the outcomes of each of the distinctive academic themes identified under Primary Strategy 1.

 Primary strategy 5